 Suitable for use in ELISA.
 The applications listed have been tested for the unconjugated form of this product.
 Other forms have not been tested.

 Buffered stabilizer solution, 50% glycerol.

 May be stored at 4°C for short-term only.
-Aliquot to avoid repeated freezing and thawing.
-Store at -20°C. Aliquots are stable for 12 months.
+Aliquot to avoid freeze-thaw cycles.
+Store at -20°C. Aliquots are stable for 1 year.

 PROC Antibody, Anticoagulant protein C Antibody, Blood coagulation factor XIV Antibody, Autoprothrombin IIA Antibody, Protein C Antibody, PROC1 Antibody, Vitamin K-dependent protein C Antibody, THPH3 Antibody, THPH4 Antibody

 PROC / Protein C is a vitamin K-dependent plasma glycoprotein.
 The encoded protein is cleaved to its activated form by the thrombin-thrombomodulin complex.
 This activated form contains a serine protease domain and functions in degradation of the activated forms of coagulation factors V and VIII.
 Mutations in this gene have been associated with thrombophilia due to protein C deficiency, neonatal purpura fulminans, and recurrent venous thrombosis.